thrackle-io/rules-engine/docs/src/src/token/data/Fees.sol/contract.Fees.md

 **Author:**
 @ShaneDuncan602, @oscarsernarosero, @TJ-Everett

-This contract serves as a storage for fees
+This contract serves as a storage for asset transfer fees

-*Uses DataAppManager, which has basic ownable functionality.
-It will get created, and therefore owned, by the creating contract*
+*This contract should not be accessed directly.
+All processing should go through its controlling asset(ProtocolERC20, ProtocolERC721, etc.)*

 ## State Variables